NOTE: All History of Art & Architecture courses use the prefix ARTHI

 top

-Advanced studies in Islamic art and architecture.
+Advanced studies in African art.
 Topics will vary.
 This course requires weekly readings and discussion, and the writing of a research seminar paper.

 top